bmhash/bmhash.github.io/docs/CSE.md

 # About Me

-I am Bernardo Marques, father of a baby girl and  and I live in Porto, Portugal.
+I am Bernardo Marques, father of a baby girl and currently living in Porto, Portugal with my sweetheart.
 I'm also a rock climber and an amateur DJ (vinyl, baby!) and an avid reader (aspiring to be a writer, somewhere along the line).

 Professionally, I'm a Project Manager with 11 years of experience, always within the IT world, and started as a trainer, tester, business analyst and, fianlly moved to the Project/Program Management world throughout this period and within a few industries, such as Healthcare, Retail and Ecommerce, Geographic Information Systems, Oil & Gas, Financial Services and Food.